GreptimeTeam/docs/docs/developer-guide/tests/sqlness-test.md

 cargo run --bin sqlness-runner your_test
 ```

-If the second argument was specified, only run cases containing the second argument string in their names.
+If you specify a second argument, only test cases containing the specified string in their names will be executed.